tweaselORG/andromatic/README.md

 * The binaries downloaded by andromatic are released by Google under proprietary licenses that you need to follow.
 See especially the [Android Software Development Kit License Agreement](https://developer.android.com/studio/terms).
 * Andromatic is a wrapper around Google's `sdkmanager`, it downloads the packages from `https://dl.google.com`.
 If no Java installation was found, it downloads binaries from the [Adoptium](https://adoptium.net/) project.
 Be aware of the privacy implications.

+Finally, andromatic can also create and manage Android emulators for you using `avdmanager`.
+It will automatically install the necessary packages for the system image you specified and create the emulator for you.

 ## Installation

 You can install andromatic using yarn or npm: